-No area of Maryland has seen more golf growth in the past 25 years than the Frederick and Hagerstown regions.
-With their ideal proximities to both Baltimore and Washington, this part of Maryland has become a natural crossroads for states to the north and south.
-Frederick and Hagerstown are a short 24 miles apart with the latter now being the second largest city in the Free State.
-Both have unique downtown regions.
+No areas in Maryland have seen more golf growth in the past 25 years than the Frederick and Hagerstown regions.
+A natural crossroads for states to the north and south, Frederick and Hagerstown are a short 24 miles apart with the latter now the second largest city in the Free State.
+Both have unique downtown districts.

-Earning the nickname “Hub City,” Hagerstown bustles with history, culture, specialty shops and cuisines from around the world including the city’s German heritage.
-Black Rock Golf Course takes you on a journey from its opening holes nestled in the valley to its back nine with scenic views of the Appalachian Mountains.
-Rocky Gap Casino Resort is a destination golf course one hour west of Hagerstown that makes full use of Maryland’s natural beauty.
-It’s a breathtaking Jack Nicklaus Signature Course that makes an ideal stop on your travels in or out of the region.
+Earning the nickname “Hub City,” Hagerstown today bustles with the best of history, culture, specialty shops, and cuisine from around the world that includes Hagerstown’s German heritage.
+Black Rock Golf Course takes you on a golf journey from its opening holes that are nestled in the Shenandoah Valley to its spectacular back nine with scenic views of the Appalachian Mountains.
+Beaver Creek Country Club allows golf travelers access to one of the finest courses in the Tri-State.
+Rocky Gap Casino Resort, a destination golf course in Flintstone, makes full use of Maryland’s natural beauty.
+This Jack Nicklaus Signature Course also makes an ideal stop for travels to and from the region.